Creating To Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enabling this option (‘Yes’) displays to-do items only to users who have been specifically assigned those items.
-Leaving this option disabled (‘No’) displays items to all users.
+Enable this option to display to-do items only to users who have been assigned those items.
+Leave this option disabled (‘No’) to display to-do items to all users.

 User Roles to Show

-Checking the boxes in this section (Administrator, Editor, Author, Contributor, Subscriber) displays the type of users that can be assigned to-do items.
-If you do not want to assign to-do items to a particular role, then leave its checkbox unticked.
+Checking the boxes in this section Author displays the type of users that can be assigned to-do items.
+Leave the check box unticked for any roles that you do not want to assign to-do items.

 Email Assigned To-Do Items to User

-Note: If you disable this option, skip the remaining items in this section.
+Note: If you disable this option, skip other items in this section.

 Add Category to Subject